Research

 Why direct answers can be misleading

-We asked the user what they’d expect to happen next, what they’d change, what would make the better in their eyes.
-And they gave solid answers.
-Clear, confident, well-articulated answers that, if you just read them back in isolation, would sound like useful direction.
+So we did exactly that.
+We asked the user what they'd expect to happen next, what they'd change, what would make the journey better.
+They gave solid, clear, confident answers that, read back in isolation, would sound like useful direction.
+The problem was, when you stepped back and looked at the journey, none of those answers really solved what was going on.

-That’s something I’ve seen repeatedly over the years, across very different types of projects.
-Users are incredibly good at reacting to what’s in front of them.
-They can tell you when something feels off, when something is frustrating, when something doesn’t quite make sense.
-But when you ask them to design the solution, even indirectly, they’re working from a completely different vantage point.
+Users are incredibly good at reacting to what's in front of them.
+They can tell you when something feels off, when something is frustrating, when something doesn't quite make sense.
+But when you ask them to design the solution — even indirectly — they're working from a completely different vantage point.
+They're solving the moment they're in, not the as a whole.

 Users are solving the moment they're in, not the system as a whole.